kilipan/nasin-toki/README.md

 `tomo mi la tomo sina li loje mute` - "Your house is more red than mine."

 Superlatives can be expressed with the ordinal `nanpa wan` ("first"):
 `pona la toki ni li nanpa wan` - "When it comes to goodness, this language is the best."
+`toki ni li pona nanpa wan` - "This is the best language."

 ## transitives